Using Data to Prevent Workplace Harassment

 - Discussions with employees and supervisors/faculty and staff

 If patterns emerge in the data gathered, organizations can quickly dig deeper to uncover where additional, targeted efforts are needed.
-Indeed, some have posited that data analytics can even be applied to predict precisely where harassment is most likely to occur in the future, thus enabling an organization to focus their efforts accordingly.
+Indeed, some have posited that data analytics can even be applied to predict precisely where workplace harassment and discrimination is most likely to occur in the future, thus enabling an organization to focus its efforts accordingly.

 Through data insights, organizations can determine whether they need to address the working environment in a particular location or department, the work experiences of a particular cohort of employees, or the conduct at certain events.
 All of these actions can improve workplace culture and curb behaviors and dynamics that may, if left unaddressed, escalate into harassment.